 The world is so swamped by cybercrime that even big eCommerce tycoons like Amazon struggle to implement effective email spoofing protection.
-Lately, hackers are sending fake emails and text messages purporting to be from Amazon officials.
+Lately, hackers are sending fake emails and text messages from Amazon officials.

 They’re manipulating targeted people into submitting sensitive details or clicking corrupt links to infect devices with viruses.